 - U.S., Canadian and European drivers licenses are valid in Costa Rica and a current one is required to rent.

 - Traffic tickets may be paid to the rental agency when you return your car (but not to the patrol officer…that’s a bribe).
-If you do not pay you will may be allowed through immigration when attempting to leave the country… seriously.
+If you do not pay you may not be allowed through immigration when attempting to leave the country… seriously.
 As inefficient as bureaucracy usually is it’s amazing how well the traficos and migracion communicate on infractions.

 - You typically need at least $1,500 (plus the rental cost) available credit on a card to use it for rental and deposit.
 The deposit should be an “authorization only” transaction.
 It does not actually get charged to your card unless there is damage to the car.
 It does however reduce your available credit.

 - Costa Rica sometimes runs out of rental cars – totally, everywhere, every agency – in high season.
 Reserve early or be willing to take the bus.

 - Each extra driver costs $5-$15 per day.
 Spouses are not included for free as they sometimes are in the U.S., Canada or Europe.

 - Credit card insurance coverage is limited to 30 days so if you’re renting for longer than that you’ll have to arrange for multiple contracts of 30 days each.